-The Housing Education and Research Center (HERC) is part of the Construction Management (CM) Program in the MSU School of Planning, Design and Construction.
-The HERC provides research, education and training support to homebuilders associations at the local, state and national level; individual builders; associate members; utility companies, government agencies and nonprofit organizations.
+The Housing Education and Research Initiative (HERI) is part of the Construction Management Program in the MSU School of Planning, Design and Construction.
+The HERI provides research, education and training support to homebuilders associations at the local, state and national level; individual builders; associate members; utility companies, government agencies and nonprofit organizations.

-Since January 1996, HERC has been a member of the National Consortium of Housing Research Centers.
-The consortium members regularly exchange ideas and research results throughout the year.
-Annual reports are formally presented by all members of the consortium at the National Association of Home Builders’ (NAHB) annual convention - International Builders Show.
+From January 1996, HERI was a member of the National Consortium of Housing Research Centers until the discontinuation of the consortium in 2017.
+During those years, the consortium members shared annual reports at the National Association of Home Builders’ (NAHB) annual convention - International Builders Show.

-The MSU Housing Education & Research Center can provide expertise in the following focus areas:
+The MSU Housing Education & Research Initiative can provide expertise in the following focus areas:

-In addition to the CM Program, faculty members from a number of other programs participate in HERC activities.
+In addition to the CM Program, faculty members from a number of other programs participate in HERI activities.
 Some of these programs/departments are:

 2013-16: Housing Education and Leadership Program (HELP), National Housing Endowment, National Association of Home Builders (NAHB), Washington DC.